-- (1) Time-based awards include RSUs and stock options for fiscal 2023 and RSUs for fiscal 2024 - (2) Performance-based awards include PSUs
+- (1) Time-based awards include RSUs - (2) Performance-based awards include PSUs

-In addition, as part of our fiscal 2023 Proxy process, in advance of the 2023 Annual Meeting, we will be seeking further feedback from stockholders on additional changes that we may make to increase support for our executive compensation in future fiscal years.
 Our objective is to fairly compensate our executives and attract and retain the best available talent, while also ensuring our executives are aligned to the interests of our stockholders.
-We believe that such objectives will improve our year-over-year performance on the annual say-on-pay vote.
 We remain open to and will continue to receive feedback from our stockholders related to our executive compensation program.